Denver Rollover Car Accident Attorneys

 Rollover accidents are one of the most fatal types of car wrecks.
 Despite making up a small percentage of overall types of collisions, there’s a higher percentage of death when a vehicle rolls onto its side or roof.
 Accidents like these are preventable.
 However, many people behave carelessly behind the wheel.
 When that happens, others end up suffering the consequences.

-Call The Bourassa Law Group today at (303) 331-6186 to discuss your legal options and the compensation you can pursue.
+Call the Denver auto accident attorneys of The Bourassa Law Group today at (800)870-8910 to discuss your legal options and the compensation you can pursue.

 What Usually Causes a Rollover Accident?

 Many factors could contribute to a vehicle rolling over and causing an accident.
 Individuals assume only SUVs and commercial trucks are involved in rollover accidents.
 While that’s mostly true, there’s the potential for any type of automobile to roll.

 Some situations exist that motorists can’t control, such as inclement weather, poor road conditions, and defective car parts.
 Other instances of rollover accidents occur because of driver error.
 For the most part, single-vehicle crashes occur.
 When multiple vehicles collide and cause one or more to roll over, it’s usually life-threatening.

 The main reasons rollover accidents happen include the following scenarios:

 - A vehicle has a high center of gravity, such as an SUV